Student Learning Outcomes

 - Demonstrate competency in use of sophisticated laboratory instruments

-- Generate, record and process experimental data and present that data in a variety
+- Generate, record and process experimental data and present that data in a variety of methods.

 Communications